ricardoquesada/ricardoquesada.github.io/content/posts/installing-git.md

 SourceTree is also a pretty good, advanced GUI client for git.
 I used it a lot in Mac before switching to Tower.

-In order to have both Mysysgit and SourceTree working at the same time with your own github repositories, you have to do:
+In order to have both Mysysgit and SourceTree working at the same time with your own GitHub repositories, you have to do:

 **a)** Create an ssh key from the git shell by running: ssh-keygen